evolutional/StatsdNet/README.md

 - *sets (s)*: The value is added to the set.
 Sets contain unique values.
 - *timer (ms)*: The value is treated as a timestamp.
 Note that histograms are not currently supported by Statsd.Net.

+## Client ##

+This project provides a simple strongly-typed client which allows you to send metrics from .NET.
+The client has a pluggable *ITransport* interface, which will allow the creation of factories for any frontend that metrics need to be sent to.

+An example of the client use is as follows:

+    var statsdClient = await TcpClientFactory.CreateClient(new IPEndPoint(IPAddress.Loopback, 8125));
+    statsdClient.AddCounter("testcounter", rng.Next(0, 1000));
+    statsdClient.SetGauge("itemssent", itemsSent++);

 ## Status ##

 Statsd.Net is in a very early alpha state.